-The CITY and ASSOCIATION agree to establish a Labor-Management Committee ("LMC").
-Each party shall appoint no less than two (2) members to the LMC.
+The CITY and ASSOCIATION agree to maintain the Labor-Management Committee ("LMC").
+Each party shall appoint no less than two (2) members and no more than four (4) members to the LMC.
 The LMC shall meet on an ad hoc basis, but no more than once every three (3) months unless mutually agreed to otherwise, at a mutually convenient time and place to informally discuss any matters pertinent to maintaining good employer-employee relations.
 Both parties agree and understand that the LMC is only advisory in nature.
 Each party shall advise the other at least two (2) working days prior to such meeting of the subject matters they wish to discuss.
 Employees shall not lose any compensation or benefits for attendance at LMC meetings conducted during regular work hours.